-- It must meet the requirements in (1)-(4). - The property has a recovery period of at least 10 years or is transportation property.
-Transportation property is tangible personal property used in the trade or business of transporting persons or property. - The property is subject to section 263A of the Internal Revenue Code.

-- The property has an estimated production period exceeding 1 year and an estimated production cost exceeding \$1,000,000. - You must have acquired the property, or acquired the property pursuant to a written contract entered into, before January 1, 2020.
+- The property has a recovery period of at least 10 years or is transportation property.
+Transportation property is tangible personal property used in the trade or business of transporting persons or property. - The property is subject to section 263A of the Internal Revenue Code. - The property has an estimated production period exceeding 1 year and an estimated production cost exceeding \$1 million. - You must have acquired the property, or acquired the property pursuant to a written contract entered into, before January 1, 2027.